lucidrains/hamburger-pytorch/README.md

 ## Hamburger module - Pytorch

-Pytorch implementation of the hamburger module from the ICLR 2020 paper <a href="https://openreview.net/forum?id=1FvkSpWosOl">Is Attention Better Than Matrix Decomposition</a>.
-Specifically, it will contain the NMF-MU (nonnegative matrix factorization w/ multiplicative update) module sandwiched by linear projections.
+Pytorch implementation of the hamburger module from the ICLR 2020 paper <a href="https://openreview.net/forum?id=1FvkSpWosOl">Is Attention Better Than Matrix Decomposition?</a>.
+Following Betteridge's law, the answer according to the paper is "No" for segmentation and GANs.

+This repository will contain the NMF-MU (nonnegative matrix factorization w/ multiplicative update) module sandwiched by linear projections.

 ## Install